rarebreed/khadga/README.md

 The front is a react + typescript based project that will act as the primary means for a human agent to interact with.

-### Firestore
+### Database

-Firestore will be used to store data for scenarios where we need to persist data as not all data might be consumed and used in real time.
+Postgresql will be used to store data for scenarios where we need to persist data as not all data might be consumed and used in real time.

-It will also be used for things like user accounts and logins.
+It will also be used for things like user blogs, accounts and logins.

 ### Webassembly library: noesis